 When recruiting people, the book suggests two interview questions to help distinguish Diminishers from Multipliers:

 1. Tell me about your current team?

 A Diminisher might start by talking about their team, but the conversation will quickly shift back to themselves.
 A Multiplier will extol the contributions of the people on their team, often providing details on individual employees.

 2. Who is at your current job because of you?

 Multipliers have the reputation as “the boss to work for” and people follow them company to company.
 Multipliers recruit people out of their personal network, while Diminishers rely much more heavily on recruiters and job posts.

-While I haven’t had a chance to try these out yet, I suspect that they will be quite effective.
-And since we can’t use these questions to analyze our own behavior, the authors also provide a short quiz to determine whether we are an accidental diminisher.
+Over the years, I’ve found these two questions to be amazingly effective.
+I don’t just use them when I interview someone but I use them when I join a new team or a company.
+Since we can’t use these questions to analyze our own behavior, the authors provide a short quiz to determine whether we are an accidental diminisher.
 I would encourage you to take the quiz; the results might surprise you.

 Are you an accidental diminisher?